nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_gp_practice.md

 The GP Practice section is rendered from the careProvider reference in the patient resource.
 The resources used are:

 - **[CareConnect-Practitioner-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Practitioner-1)** - A CareConnect Profile for a practitioner.
 The Practitioner resource represents the healthcare professional directly or indirectly involved in the provision of healthcare related services.
+- **[CareConnect-PractitionerRole-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-PractitionerRole-1)** - A CareConnect Profile for a practitioner role.The PractitionerRole resource represents a specific set of Roles/Locations/specialties/services that a practitioner may perform at an organization for a period of time.
 - **[CareConnect-Organization-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1)** - 	A CareConnect Profile for Organization.
 The Organization resource represents the organisation that employs the healthcare professional.

 The GP Practice section must be rendered in a similar format to other sections.
 The following is a suggested format for rendering.
 Items in bold are suggested subheadings and should be formatted as such when rendered: